Stability of the exponential utility maximization problem with respect to preferences: Main results

 \end{cor}

-\begin{rem} When $U_\delta(x):= \frac{1}{\alpha_\delta}\exp(-\alpha_\delta x)$, it is clear that $X^\delta_T = X^0_T/\alpha_\delta$.
-Hence the optimal payoff $X^\delta_T$ converges to $X^0_T$ at the rate of $g(\delta)$.
-When $U_\delta$ deviates from the exponential utility, the rate of convergence for the optimal payoff is determined by two components: convergence of the absolute risk aversion and the convergence of the ratio of marginal utilities.
-Corollary \ref{cor: convergence rate} shows that the rate of convergence is at least first order on the first component and second order on the second component.
+\begin{rem} When $U_\delta$ is the exponential utility with risk aversion $a_\delta$ and no random endowment presnets, it is clear that $X^\delta_T = X^0_T/\alpha_\delta$ converges to $X^0_T$ at the rate of $g(\delta)$.
+When $U_\delta$ deviates from exponential utility and random endowment presents, the rate of convergence for the optimal payoff is determined by three components: convergence of the ratio of marginal utilities, convergence of absolute risk aversions, and convergence of random endowments.
+Corollary \ref{cor: convergence rate} shows that the rate of convergence is at least second order on the first component, first order on the second and third components.
 This provides a quantitative measure on how far $X^\delta_T$ is away from $X^0_T$.